 Natuarly we’ve been keeping tabs on performances since the beginning of the year, adding riders to the list as they perform.
 Here are some of the riders who have caught our eye so far.

 Let us know on social media who you think should be considered for each respective category.

-Male rider of the year in association with Hope Technology
+British male rider of the year in association with Hope Technology

-Female rider of the year in association with Lazer
+British female rider of the year in association with Lazer

 International rider of the year in association with Sigma Sports

 Mathieu van der Poel

 What looks like the most hotly contested category this year, the international riders have been thrilling fans with their rides all season.
 Julian Alaphilippe has been near unstoppable all year with a Tour de France performance that saw the French fall in love with their home tour all over again.
 Mathieu van der Poel is the latest sensation to set the international scene alight while Richard Carapaz and Egan Bernal are at the forefront of the wave of South American talent sweeping the Grand Tour GCs.
 In the women’s peloton it is once again the Dutch who dominate.
 Last year’s winner Anna van der Breggen has had another strong her as has Annemiek van Vlueten, while Marianne Vos is once again riding at her very best.
 Whittling this list down will be the judges toughest task.